Asymptotic Loss in Privacy due to Dependency in Gaussian Traces: Impact of Dependency on Privacy Using Anonymization

 Lastly, in Theorem~\ref{association_graph}, we consider the case where the adversary knows only the association graph, but not necessarily the correlation coefficients between the users.
-Similar to the arguments leading to Theorem~\ref{two_state_thm} and~\cite[Theorem 1]{ISIT18-longversion} we show that if $m$ is significantly larger than $n^{\frac{2}{s}}$, then the adversary can successfully break the privacy of the user of the interest, i.e., he'/she can find an algorithm to estimate the actual data points of the user with vanishing small error probability.
+Similar to the arguments leading to Theorem~\ref{two_state_thm} and~\cite[Theorem 1]{ISIT18-longversion} we show that if $m$ is significantly larger than $n^{\frac{2}{s}}$, then the adversary can successfully break the privacy of the user of interest, i.e., the adversary can find an algorithm to estimate the actual data points of the user with vanishing small error probability.